EXPLAINER: Where Wisconsin governor and Republicans agree

 Evers’ tax cut plan would lower income taxes by 10% for individuals earning less than $100,000 and families earning less than $150,000.

-Figuring out if they can compromise and what that would look like will be one of the bigger tension points this session, as Evers and the Legislature wrestle over how to use the state's projected surplus that's nearing $7 billion.
-Evers drew conservatives' ire in his reelection campaign when he took credit for more than $2 billion in Republican-authored tax cuts under the last budget, which Evers signed into law.
+Figuring out if they can compromise and what that would look like will be one of the bigger tension points this session, as Evers and the Legislature wrestle over how to use the state’s surplus that was projected Wednesday to come in at $7.1 billion by July, up by $524 million from estimates in November.
+Evers drew conservatives’ ire in his reelection campaign when he took credit for more than $2 billion in Republican-authored tax cuts under the last budget, which Evers signed into law.

 Evers and Republicans could also find common ground on funding for mental health services, child care and fighting contamination from so-called forever chemicals known as PFAS.
 Evers proposed devoting more than $1 billion to address those areas.